parallelchain-io/parallelchain-protocol/World State.md

 |---|---|---|
 |$W_{st, mptkey}(k)$|$0u8 + n$|The MPT key in the storage trie that stores a key $k$ provided through a CBI host function call or any other mechanism.|

-Keys used to store fields and collections in network account storage are also formed using $W_{storagekey}$, but with $k$ taking the specific values specified in the next section.
+Keys used to store fields in network account storage are also formed using $W_{storagekey}$, but with $k$ taking the specific values specified in the next section.

 ## Network Account Storage